 This is where High-Value Home Insurance comes in.
 It provides better coverage for structures that have higher-than-usual value, not to mention furniture and fixtures that are a little out of the league of the average-income homeowner.
 A good example would be a heritage house built say a hundred years ago, where the materials used in its construction are not easily sourced these days.
 Furniture and fixtures inside could very well be antiques, where their makers are no longer around.

 The same goes for a home with special features made especially for the particular homeowner like say for the whim of a celebrity.
-The design elements and construction method are not done in your typical Bob the Builder approach and requires a specialized team, with specialized tools, and using specialized materials.
+The design elements and construction method are not done in your typical Bob the Builder approach and require a specialized team, with specialized tools, and using specialized materials.
 So in the event of damage or loss, there will be quite a challenge, financially and effort-wise replicating the said house.
 So it is more than wise for a homeowner to not just stop at designing and constructing a dream home.
 An equal effort must also be exerted in ensuring that the investment in time and money will not be all for naught should misfortune happen.
 Choosing the best High-Value Insurance will save the homeowner from a grand and palatial headache.

 The typical coverage of High-Value Home Insurance include, of course, “Dwelling” that provides protection for the main home; “Other Structure” that takes care of secondary buildings like sheds, garages, gazebo, even bounding fences; “Personal Property” which covers the personal belongings of the homeowner; and “Personal Liability” for instances where the policyholder may answer for liabilities due to injuries and damage to property of third parties.